 We also may go to the past.
 If you are not comfortable talking about something, let me know, and I will respect that boundary.
 Conversely, I am not a therapist and if our conversations focus too much on the past or go into areas that I’m not qualified to handle, I will let you know and we’ll redirect the conversation appropriately.

-The crucial difference here is that therapy is primarily focussed on the past and understanding how that is shaping who you are today.
-Coaching is primarily focussed on the future and who you are today that helps get you to the future you want.
+The crucial difference here is that therapy is primarily focused on the past and understanding how that is shaping who you are today.
+Coaching is primarily focused on the future and who you are today that helps get you to the future you want.

 That is, the past provides useful context for understanding who you are now and how to plan the future, but we we’ll only discuss the past so long as it’s useful to the present and future.